idaholab/moose/framework/doc/content/source/convergence/FEProblemConvergence.md

 This [Convergence](Convergence/index.md) is the default convergence for [/FEProblem.md], using a combination of criteria to determine convergence.

+!alert warning title=Shared executioner parameters This object shares several parameters with the executioner.
+If one of these parameters is set by the user in the executioner and not in the convergence object, then the value is taken from the executioner, rather than the default value.
+If a parameter is set by the user in both the executioner and the convergence object, an error is thrown.

 Consider the system of algebraic equations:

 !equation